Last Updated on December 15, 2023

 A VPN Can Hide Your Physical Location

 When you connect to the internet, your movements can be monitored or even tracked because of your IP address.
 Your real location when you’re online can be identified extremely easily using this network address.
 In fact as soon as you connect to a major website they will almost certainly have identified what country you’re in at a very minimum.
 In reality it’s more likely to be your exact address although most marketing doesn’t target to this level.
 Certainly with a little investigation even more specific information can actually be obtained.

 If you use a VPN, this is hidden as it hides your location from any website or resource you use online.

 The Really Secure VPNs Will Even Protect against most forms of Cyberattacks.

 A VPN is a private network that offers internet security.
 A virtual private network provides a secure encryption to numerous servers across the world.
 It allows you to browse privately and securely, and it can also provide protection against hackers.
-The best VPNs have built-in defences against many different cyberattacks, which is something to remember.
+The best VPNs have built-in defenses against many different cyber attacks, which is something to remember.
 When you’re online a lot of the data you transmit can easily be intercepted, specifically with regular browsing and email.
 When using a VPN, (Your) information is secure and cannot be accessed without breaking the encryption.